jkauerl/jkauerl/README.md

 ### A Master of Science, specializing in Computer Science student from Chile.
 ### Holding a 4 year Bachelor of Sciences in Engineering specializing in Computer Science.
-### Currently working full time as a Software Engineer.
+### Currently doing a mix of working part time as a Software Engineer and writing my thesis (please send help).

 ---